edquant/edh7916/_lessons/intro.md

 R is best thought of as an integrated [language and environment](https://www.r-project.org/about.html) that was designed with statistical computing and data analysis in mind.
-To that end, its structure represents a compromise between a code base optimized for mathematical procedures and one with high-level functionality that can be used interactively (unlike compiled code).
-In other words, it’s a great tool for quantitative data analysis.
+To that end, its structure is a balance between powerful mathematical computation and high-level functionality that can be used interactively (unlike compiled code).
+In other words, it’s a great tool for quantitative data analysis since it both allows you to investigate your data easily and, when the time comes, write robust programs.

-Once upon a time, R was probably best known for its graphing capabilities, but it has [continued to grow in popularity among data scientists](http://blog.revolutionanalytics.com/2018/01/tiobe-2017.html), who are increasingly [extending R’s functionality through user-contributed packages](http://blog.revolutionanalytics.com/2017/01/cran-10000.html).
+Originally, R was probably best known for its graphing capabilities.
+As it has matured, it has [grown in popularity among data scientists](http://blog.revolutionanalytics.com/2018/01/tiobe-2017.html), who have increasingly [extended its functionality through user-contributed packages](http://blog.revolutionanalytics.com/2017/01/cran-10000.html).
 We will use a number of packages during this course.